nathanjones4323/geospatial-portfolio-app/README.md

 ### In Progress

+- [ ] Check if the current size of the Droplet is sufficient for the app to run (pipelines might be running out of memory)
+  - [ ] If not, increase the size of the Droplet
+  - [ ] Could also run the pipeline on local machine once the database is already created
 - [ ] Build out Streamlit UI / functionality
   - [ ] Update the metric descriptions on the homepage (Datast Description)
 - [ ] Add deployment instructions for Digital Ocean